 . . . prevent circumvention and/or disclosure of confidential information.

-This is a pre-approved template and may be sent to counter-party without a request.
+This is a pre-approved template and may be sent to counter-party without a request to General Counsel.
 Use to bind potential clients, investors, or partners when anticipating disclosure of confidential information prior to an engagement or referral of a buyer or seller of securities.

 The NCNDA should be executed prior to any disclosure of confidential information (especially identifying information regarding your buyers or sellers).
 An issuer/seller may request a signed NDA prior to sending off confidential due diligence items.
 We prefer to use our mutual NCNDA in this case as well.
 Typically, a client's NDA will not cover the concerns on the broker-dealer side.
 Our NCNDA is 100% bilateral and comprehensive.

-Use to engage a seller of securities (typically late-state equity ) that wishes to use Rainmaker Securities as its agent to facilitate the liquidation of their position on the secondary market in exchange for a commission.
+Use to engage a seller of securities (typically late-state equity ) that wishes to use Rainmaker Securities as its agent to facilitate the liquidation of their position on the secondary market.

-Use to engage a buyer that is seeking to purchase a particular security on the secondary market, and wishes to use Rainmaker Securities as its agent to source a seller in exchange for a commission.
-The Buy-Side Agent Engagement is a binding contract.
-In contrast, a Letter of Intent is merely a non-binding manifestation of terms on which a party would be willing to contract.
+Use to engage a buyer that is seeking to purchase a particular security on the secondary market and wishes to use Rainmaker Securities as its agent to source a seller.

-Use to share success fees when Rainmaker Securities will represent one side of the transaction and the other side is represented by a different, registered broker-dealer.
-The agreement contemplates a 50/50 default split, but can be modified on a transaction-by-transaction basis using the Schedule A.
+Share fees when Rainmaker Securities will represent one side of the transaction and the other side is represented by a different, registered broker-dealer.
+The agreement can be modified on a transaction-by-transaction basis using the Schedule A.